-Michigan texting Ban went into effect which means that writing or reading texts while driving will be a primary offense, meaning police officers can pull drivers over if they are seen typing while their vehicle is in motion.
+Michigan texting Ban went into effect, which means that writing or reading texts while driving will be a primary offense, meaning police officers can pull drivers over if they see them typing while their vehicle is in motion.

 The fine for Violators is $100 for a first offense and $200 for each additional offense.
 This law is a primary offense, which means police can pull you over and give you a ticket for only texting.
 Currently, 22 other states and the District of Columbia have texting bans while behind the wheel, and six states ban hand-held cell phones.
-This bill follows a federal ban issued by the federal government which prohibits truck drivers and other commercial operators from texting while driving.
+This bill follows a federal ban issued by the government, prohibiting truck drivers and other commercial operators from texting while driving.
 They can face fines up to $2500.

 Michigan Texting and cell phone laws

-Michigan does not have a statewide cell-phone law.
-However, Michigan does allow localities to determine their cell-phone driving laws.
-There are no local sites to inform you which Michigan cities have texting bans, so you will have to check the cities that you visit.
+Michigan does not have a statewide cellphone law.
+However, Michigan does allow localities to determine their cellphone driving laws.
+You have to check with the local city that you visit to determine what their law is.
 Michigan’s biggest city (Detroit) passed a hands-free law in 2005, and it went into effect in 2006.

 Detroit’s hands-free law makes it a civil infraction to use a hand-held mobile phone while operating a motor vehicle.
-The Detroit law is a secondary offense, and this means that the police cannot ticket the driver unless there is a primary driving offense such as speeding or failure to yield.
+The Detroit cell phone law is a secondary offense.
+Police cannot ticket a driver unless there is a primary driving offense, such as speeding or failure to yield.

 The fine for the violation is not to exceed $100.
-There are exceptions for emergencies or if you are on duty public safety employee.
+There are exceptions for emergencies or if you are on duty public safety employees.